Matthew Kroenig: Reception

 He has been named as one of the top 25 most-cited political scientists of his generation by a 2019 study in Perspectives on Politics.

 Kroenig's research which argues that the states with greater nuclear superiority and greater stakes are more likely to win disputes has been disputed by other scholars who fail to find that nuclear superiority increases the likelihood of favorable bargaining outcomes.

 Kroenig has drawn criticism over his argument for war with Iran to prevent it from pursuing nuclear weapons.
 Bill Keller wrote that "Kroenig ... apparently aspires to the Strangelovian superhawk role occupied in previous decades by the likes of John Bolton and Richard Perle.
 His former colleagues at Defense were pretty appalled by his [Foreign Affairs] article, which combines the alarmist worst case of the Iranian nuclear threat with the rosiest best case of America’s ability to make things better".

 Publications

+Books

 Kroenig is an author, co-author, or co-editor of seven books.
 These include: